-By February, 2019, comet C/2018 Y1 (Iwamoto) will be travelling through space at the amazing speed of 148,093 miles per hour (238,333 km/h) or 66.2 km per second, relative to Earth.
+This comet is fast!
+Comet C/2018 Y1 (Iwamoto) is traveling through space at the amazing speed of 147,948 miles per hour (238,099 km/h) or 66 km per second, relative to Earth.

 Bottom line: A new comet soon to be within reach of binoculars and small telescopes is heading toward a February 2019 encounter with the sun and Earth.
-It’ll pass Earth safely at on February 11-12.
+It’ll pass Earth safely on February 11-12.

 Eddie Irizarry of the Sociedad de Astronomía del Caribe (Astronomical Society of the Caribbean) has been a NASA Solar System Ambassador since 2004.
 He loves public outreach and has published multiple astronomy articles for EarthSky, as well as for newspapers in Puerto Rico.
 He has also offered dozens of conferences related to asteroids and comets at the Arecibo Observatory.